Harry-Chen/thu-learn-lib/README.md

 ## Changelog

+- v1.0.7
+  - No change made to code, update README

+- v1.0.6
+  - Add API to fetching content for a list of courses

 - v1.0.5
   - Fix HTML entity replacement.
-  - Add API to fetching content for a list of courses

 - v1.0.4
   - No change made to code